A Quick Guide to Scuba Diving in the Philippines

 Choosing the right time to go scuba diving in the Philippines can give you a safe and enjoyable experience.
 The country’s tropical climate means that some periods of the year are more favorable than others.

-Best times for diving:
+Best times for diving in the Philippines:

 1. Dry season (December to May):